 "From the sunglasses holder on the chest strap to the water reservoir pocket and rainfly, this bag has everything you need while also being lightweight and tough," says one customer reviewer.

 At less than $100, this pack won't break the bank either.
 One note on the updated design: Customers of earlier Trail 25 models found the hipbelt too tight for larger waists, but the latest Trail 25 is designed to fit more bodies, with sizes ranging from XS to 4XL.
+Buy here.

 Best Hydration Daypack

-Gregory Nano 22 H2O Hydration Pack - Plus Size
+Gregory Nano 22 H2O Hydration Pack

 Weight 1 lb.
-3.8 oz.
+3.4 oz.

 Capacity 22 liters

-Fits (waist/hips) Up to 60 inches
+Fits (waist/hips) Up to 48 inches

-Perfect for quick miles or a day of live music, the plus-size Nano 22 H2O from Gregory outshines your old friend the water bottle as a hydration buddy.
+Perfect for quick miles or a day of live music, the Nano 22 H2O from Gregory outshines your old friend the water bottle as a hydration buddy.
 When looking for the best hydration pack, it's about getting little details right—so that regular use isn't such a pain that we'd rather just haul around a couple water bottles instead.
 A zippered pocket in the Nano 22 H2O includes a 3-liter, quick-drying 3D Hydro reservoir that dries more like a water bottle (read: faster, so less prone to getting mildewy) than the bladders of yore.
-In addition to the usual clip for the water hose on one backpack strap, the Nano 22 H20 also includes a magnetic sternum strap closure on which to attach the reservoir tube's bite valve for even easier access.
+In addition to the usual clip for the water hose on one backpack strap, the Nano 22 H2O also includes a magnetic sternum strap closure on which to attach the reservoir tube's bite valve for even easier access.

 "I bought this hydration pack for a hiking trip to Moab, Utah, and it was terrific," says one customer reviewer.
 "I filled the 3-liter bladder and even in 90-degree heat, I always had enough water, even for our longest (7 hour) hike."

 Users also rave about the comfort and functionality of the pack.
 A breathable foam back panel adds comfort while keeping you cool, a top pouch can hold small items like sunglasses and keys, and users can stash a laptop in the zippered pocket when not using the reservoir.
 Roomy mesh side pockets hold a light layer or extra water bottles for even longer trips, but users report that heavier loads can be a little more uncomfortable with the pack's thinner hipbelt.
 Also available in plus size.
+Buy here.

 Best Value Daypack